 Prince Harry told Winfrey that making deals with 'streamers' was never in their plan, but was suggested to them by a friend.
 He also said the reason they are doing it is to be able to afford the appropriate level of security for his family.
 Since stepping back as senior working members of the royal family, they are financially independent from the monarchy and no longer receiving taxpayer's money and royal funding.

 'We're certainly not complaining,' Harry clarified.
 'Our life is great now.
 We've got a beautiful house, I've got a beautiful family, the dogs are really happy... from my perspective all I needed was enough money to pay for security to keep my family safe.'

 Prince Harry later opened up about being able to buy the house due to the inheritance he received from his late mother, Princess Diana, but needed the top-up of income for security costs.

-In recent months, Harry and Meghan have also collaborated with Disney and Apple on projects and Variety recently reported that the couple met with NBCUniversal.
+In recent months, the Sussexes have also collaborated with Disney and Apple on projects, and Variety recently reported that the couple met with NBCUniversal.